 DIRECTOR OF LOGISTICS

 Marie Gaye is a sophomore in Pauli Murray College, from Senegal by way of Tennessee.
-Marie is double majoring in Economics and Ethnicity, Race, and Migration and is passionate about human rights, activism, and global health.
-In addition to serving as Logistics Director of YAAPD, Marie is also a board member and ambassador with Yale Students of Salaam, board member of the Black Solidarity Conference, and a tutor for Urban Improvement Corps.
+Marie is an MCDB major with an interest in Global Health and healthcare policy.
+In addition to serving as Logistics Director of YAAPD, Marie is also a board member and ambassador with Yale Students of Salaam, and a tutor and core director for Urban Improvement Corps.
 She also continues to serve as director of Road to Academia, a college admissions guidance and mentoring platform that she founded, geared towards advising disadvantaged students towards top institutions.
-Marie hopes to go to law school and continue fighting for disadvantaged people through policy, law, and diplomacy.
+Marie plans to pursue a career in medicine and healthcare policy.

 DIRECTOR OF FINANCE